-With the upcoming release of the new Star Wars: Episode VII this month, I was motivated to incorporate the theme into my social learning groups.
+With the upcoming release of the new Star Wars movie, I was motivated to incorporate the theme into my social learning groups.
 We had a blast playing the new Star Wars R2-D2 is in Trouble Game.
 Before each player took a turn, they answered a Zones of Regulation® problem-solving question.

 If you aren’t familiar with the Zones of Regulation, it is a wonderful curriculum by Leah Kuypers that provides strategies to teach students self-regulation.
 Please go to http://www.zonesofregulation.com/ for more information.